Sam Verzosa: Political career

+Official portrait for the 19th Congress.

 Verzosa speaks at the third meeting of the House Committee on Poverty Alleviation in 2023.

 Verzosa was named as the first nominee of the Tutok To Win Party-List for the 2022 elections.
 The organization managed to win a seat.

 As a House representative for the 19th Congress, Verzosa became vice chairman of the Poverty Alleviation, Socual Services, Welfare of Children, and Disaster Resilience committees.
 Among his bills filed are the Poor Job Applicants Discount Act, which seeks to provide a 20 percent discount to government-issued pre-employment documents for indigent jobseekers, and the E-Skwela Act which aims to institutionalize Frontrow's E-Skwela program under the government.

 On October 6, 2024, Verzosa filed his candidacy to run for Mayor of Manila in 2025 as an independent candidate (under the name 'Team SV Manila').
 Some of his priority programs, if elected, were to boost the healthcare and educational needs of Manileños.
 However, he lost to former Mayor Isko Moreno, placing third in the mayoral race of the 2025 Manila local elections, garnering only 164,434 votes or 18.28% of the total.
 Verzosa conceded defeat on the same day via social media.

 Tutok to Win, which fielded seven of Verzosa's relatives among its ten nominees, aimed to retain a seat in 2025 but later failed to secure a seat in the 20th Congress of the Philippines.